-With load testing, you can get a close-to-reality picture of how your mobile application will work in a real-life environment, how particular elements of the code will react to a significant number of tasks, and with what speed its algorithms will work.
+With mobile app performance testing, you can get a close-to-reality picture of how your mobile application will work in a real-life environment, how particular elements of the code will react to a significant number of tasks, and with what speed its algorithms will work.
 However, the same code can be executed on various devices with different results.

 That is why experienced developers always seek to optimize performance of their products on different types of gadgets.
 It is energy-consuming and quite expensive: even in Apple’s relatively short product line, there are dozens of devices, forget all smartphones and tablets on Android.